andreychemist/andreychemist.github.io/pages/faq.md

 Some people got an approval after a successful reply to the RFE, some got a denial notice.
 These are not my stories, so I usually don’t know the details besides the final outcome.
 There are several options what to do next in case of the denial.
 The appeal process to the Administrative Appeals Office (AAO) requires either a good lawyer or a strong commitment to studying the immigration law and cases.
 One may submit a new petition under the different category or under the same category with the new facts and achievements and hope that it will get on the desk of a nicer officer this time.

-Reading relevant decisions by the AAO may provide a glimpse of understanding of the USCIS’s decision making: <https://www.uscis.gov/about-us/directorates-and-program-offices/administrative-appeals-office-aao/aao-non-precedent-decisions>.
+Reading relevant [decisions by the AAO](https://www.uscis.gov/about-us/directorates-and-program-offices/administrative-appeals-office-aao/aao-non-precedent-decisions) may provide a glimpse of understanding of the USCIS’s decision making.
 However, I warn you that it’s quite depressive reading, because most of appeals are dismissed.
 And these decisions are non-precedent.
 Their usefulness is extremely limited for the future cases.

 # Why did you create this website?